 Are we talking about emails?
 Yes.
 Email is still an effective marketing tool.
-When email marketing is executed correctly, it can be a powerful tool for building relationships with your audience, driving sales, and achieving your marketing goals.
+When UX design for email marketing is executed correctly, emails can be a powerful tool for building relationships with your audience, driving sales, and achieving your marketing goals.
 However, it's important to follow industry best practices to maintain and enhance its effectiveness over time.

 One core aspect that is somewhat overlooked is UX.
 User experience (UX) is a critical aspect of creating effective and engaging email campaigns.